Get Answers to These FAQs We Hear the Most

 We know how many questions you must have right now about your personal injury or workers' comp case, so we compiled this list of the questions we hear the most.
 If you have a question that is not answered here, please call our Columbia law office to speak with Kenneth Berger.

 Should I Sign a Letter of Protection to Get Medical Treatment After an Auto Accident?

-Many doctors and physical therapists across South Carolina will treat you at no cost on the front end in return for a letter of protection from an attorney that states your balance will be paid out of the settlement proceeds when the legal case concludes.
+Many doctors and physical therapists across South Carolina will treat you at no cost on the front end in return for a letter of protection from an injury attorney that states your balance will be paid out of the settlement proceeds when the legal case concludes.

 For example, you may need 6 weeks of physical therapy at a cost of $1,800.00.
-If the wreck knocked you out of work or you are without health insurance, you may be unable to afford the out-of-pocket costs physical therapy poses.
-However, the therapist may treat you so long as you sign a letter (i.e contract) agreeing to pay him out of your settlement funds.
+If the car wreck knocked you out of work or you are without health insurance, you may be unable to afford the out-of-pocket costs physical therapy poses.
+However, the therapist may be willing to treat you so long as you sign a letter (i.e contract) agreeing to pay him out of your settlement funds.